ningxie1991/ASE/README.md

 Travelers often have an itinerary or a list of places that they want to visit when they travel to a city, however online vacation rental marketplaces like AirBnB do not show information concerning proximity to their itinerary.
 However, it is often challenging and time-consuming for traveler to find ideal rental locations, especially if they are not very familiar with their destination.
 This motivated us to create a solution that helps travelers plan their trips, without worrying about the location of their accomodation.
 Our key functionality would have the user plan their itinerary using the user interface, and then we would be able to suggest neighborhoods that would be the most convenient in terms of proximity, and public transport.

+More details about the project can be found in <a href="https://github.com/ningxie1991/AScout/wiki/About-AScout"> Wiki - About AScout </a>.

 # Technology Stack